jameshcho/javascript-week03/README.md

 If all goes well, you should see `<p id="hello">` appear in your Firebug console.
 You can click on the logged element and inspect it within the HTML Firebug tab.

-Now we will take the response from the user, and place it into the hello paragram we've referenced in JavaScript.
+Now we will take the response from the user, and place it into the hello paragraph we've referenced in JavaScript.

 ```html
 <body>